Booyah (stew)

-Booyah (also spelled booya, bouja, boulyaw, or bouyou) is a thick stew, believed to have originated in Belgium, and made throughout the Upper Midwestern United States.
+Booyah (also spelled booya, bouja, boulyaw, or bouyou) is a thick stew, believed to have originated in Belgium, and brought to northeastern Wisconsin by Walloons, it is now made throughout the Upper Midwestern United States.
 Booyah can require up to two days and multiple cooks to prepare; it is cooked in specially designed "booyah kettles" and usually meant to serve hundreds or even thousands of people.
 The name can also refer to a social event surrounding the meal.

 Description

 In cooking booyah, one makes a base or broth derived from meat bones, to which vegetables are added.
-Beef, chicken, and pork are popular varieties of meat for booyah (with all three often in the same kettle), with vegetables such as carrots, peas, onion, and potatoes also in the mix.
-A wide variety of seasonings are used, sometimes lowered into the kettle in a cheesecloth bag.
+Beef, chicken, and pork are popular varieties of meat for booyah (with all three often in the same kettle), with vegetables such as carrots, peas, onions, and potatoes also in the mix.
+A wide variety of seasonings is used, sometimes lowered into the kettle in a cheesecloth bag.
 Typical large-scale booyah kettles can hold more than 50 USgal and are made from steel or cast iron to withstand direct heat and the long cooking time.

 Etymology

 The term "booyah" may be a variant of "bouillon".
 It is thought to have derived from the Walloon language words for "boil" (bouillir) and "broth" (bouillon).
 The spelling with an H has been attributed to phonetic spelling by Wallonian immigrants from Belgium.
 The Dictionary of American Regional English attributes the term to French Canadian immigrants; others attribute it to a derivation from the Provençal seafood dish bouillabaisse.

 An article in the Green Bay Press-Gazette on October 29, 1976, speculating on the origin of the spelling and related fundraiser event, reads:

-A November 19, 2015, Press-Gazette article repeats Rentmeester's claim but also suggests that the dish "could have erupted as a tradition in multiple places at once".
-The article notes that there are several variations on the name "booyah" around the Upper Midwest that "appear to be attempts to phonetically manage the hard-to-spell word 'bouillon', and they all are pronounced roughly the same".
+A November 19, 2015, Press-Gazette article repeats Rentmeester's claim, but also suggests that the dish "could have erupted as a tradition in multiple places at once".
+The article notes that several variations on the name "booyah" occur around the Upper Midwest that "appear to be attempts to phonetically manage the hard-to-spell word 'bouillon', and they all are pronounced roughly the same".